State Wildlife Action Plan (SWAP)

 - Species of Greatest Conservation Need (SGCN) - State Wildlife Grants - Species of Greatest Conservation Need

-- Comprehensive Wildlife Conservation Strategy (CWCS) Plan - New York's existing State Wildlife Action Plan, which provides guidance on managing and conserving species of greatest conservation need.
+- Comprehensive Wildlife Conservation Strategy (CWCS) Plan - New York's existing State Wildlife Action Plan completed in 2005, which provides guidance on managing and conserving species of greatest conservation need.

 - State Wildlife Grants Project Highlights - Brief descriptions of DEC projects aimed to conserve species of greatest conservation need and their habitats as addressed in the State Wildlife Action Plan.
 Each project is supported by federal funds through the State Wildlife Grants (SWG) program.